How to Identify and Treat a Dental Abscess or Tooth Infection

 The dentist often widens each root canal using small files.
 This makes them easier to fill but is a delicate process which takes some time.

-Root canal treatment may require several visits, especially if the affected tooth is a premolar or molar (rear chewing tooth), since these have two or three roots which may contain one or two root canals.
+Root canal treatment may require several visits, especially if the affected tooth is a premolar or molar (rear chewing tooth), since these have two or three roots which may contain one or two root canals each.

 Between visits, the dentist coats the cavity with an antibiotic paste and applies a temporary filling.